Automate Your Food Ordering Process

 Before you design your chatbot, sort your conversations into different categories (ordering, tracking, menu, etc.), based on what you would like to communicate through a chatbot.

 Based on the categories, think about what topics fall under each of them (what types of food can be ordered, what are different delivery options, etc).

 Create a schema for your conversations and based on it, you can now design the dialogs for the chatbot.

 Steps over Web Interface

-Click the Create chatbot button and create a new chatbot.
-Mandatory fields when creating a bot are Bot name and Channel – select the channel most commonly used by your customers., for example, WhatsApp.
-Before you activate the bot, make sure you also configure the rest of settings, such as the Sender number, Language, Escape phrases, and Session Timeout.
+The Bot name and Channel are mandatory fields.
+Select the channel you most commonly use to communicate with your customers.
+For example, WhatsApp.
+Before you activate the chatbot, make sure you also configure the rest of settings, such as the Sender number, Language, Escape phrases, and Session Timeout.

 Based on the pre-requisite steps, create the required attributes.
 Use Attributes to save useful information about your customer, like name and surname, phone number, food preferences, delivery address, etc.

-Since the conversations will branch according to keywords (chatbot will use them to route your customer to the correct dialog), create keywords as well.
-Enter as many synonyms as you identified are possible variants of the keywords (for example, the order keyword can have synonyms like 1, orders, pizza, or similar).
+Since the conversations will branch according to keywords (chatbot will use them to route your customer to the correct dialog), create keywords.
+Enter as many synonyms as you identified are possible variants of the keywords (e.g., the order keyword can have synonyms like 1, orders, pizza, or similar).

-When you create all the attributes and keywords in the Answers platform, start with dialog design.
+Once you've created attributes and keywords in the Answers platform, start designing your dialog.
 Based on the conversation schema, use the necessary elements to build the dialogs.

 As this is a keyword-based bot, you do not need to select the intent for the initial element of your dialogs.